Suk San Wan Songkran! Happy Songkran Day!

 The Songkran Festival celebrates the traditional Thai New Year from April 13-15.
+The word Songkran comes from a Sanskrit phrase meaning “passage of the sun.”
 It is a time for house cleaning, family gatherings, visiting temples, and throwing water.

 Celebrations take place in provinces across the country and include events such as parades, beauty pageants with contestants dressed in traditional Thai dress, games, food vendors, flag ceremonies, dances, boat races, and much more!